-Panic Motorsports’ rear-wheel-drive clients have the opportunity to benefit from dyno tuning on a Land & Sea DYNOmite chassis dynamometer system with tuning programs from Hydra EMS, AEM, Megasquirt, ECU Tek, and EFI Live – HP Tuners.
+Panic Motorsports’ rear-wheel-drive clients have the opportunity to benefit from dyno tuning on a Land & Sea DYNOmite chassis dynamometer system with tuning programs from Hydra EMS, AEM, Megasquirt, and ECU Tek.
 What does this mean, exactly?
 We have the ability to complete “high speed testing and road-load simulation without leaving the garage.”

 Quite simply, our dyno set up is better than most because of its load bearing capacity.